imad-berkati/park-facility/README.md

 * Update the keys in the JSON response.
 * Create custom exceptions.
 * Add Logs.
 * Secure the API by using HTTPS.
+* Add Jacoco library for test reports.

 ## Contact
 Contact: berkati.imad@gmail.com